khiem-doan/Trillium/README.md

 Nice, you passed the IQ test.

-You see the massive block that looks like this: USER_AGENTS_DATA = [
+You see the massive block that looks like this?

+USER_AGENTS_DATA = [
     {"ua": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/115.0.0.0 Safari/537.36"},
     {"ua": "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/16.1 Safari/605.1.15"},
     {"ua": "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/115.0.0.0 Safari/537.36"},